avmaris/clustergen/README.md

 ## Builder Host Dependencies

-Cluster installation script generation process is designed to be versatile and compatible with Bash-compatible machines.
+The cluster installation script generation process is designed to be versatile and compatible with Bash-compatible machines.
 This means you can easily generate installation scripts on a wide range of operating systems as long as they support Bash.

 Software Dependency:
 - Python